Categorical Equivariant Deep Learning: Category-Equivariant Neural Networks and Universal Approximation Theorems: Conclusion

-The categorical framework thus opens concrete pathways for developing symmetry-aware and structure-aware architectures across a broad range of scientific and technological domains.
-In physics and chemistry, groupoid- or sheaf-based CENNs can model systems with local coordinate frames, overlapping patches, or multiscale coupling between molecular or continuum components.
-In robotics and spatiotemporal perception, monoid- and sheaf-equivariant networks enable representations that respect causal progression in time and spatial composition of sensor fields, improving generalization across trajectories and sensor modalities.
-In graph learning and relational reasoning, poset- and lattice-equivariant constructions provide a principled way to encode logical hierarchies or entailment relations among entities, supporting tasks in knowledge representation, formal concept analysis, and symbolic reasoning.
+The categorical framework thus opens concrete pathways for developing symmetry--aware and structure--aware architectures across a broad range of scientific and technological domains.
+In physics and chemistry, groupoid-- or sheaf--based CENNs can model systems with local coordinate frames, overlapping patches, or multiscale coupling between molecular or continuum components.
+In robotics and spatiotemporal perception, monoid-- and sheaf--equivariant networks enable representations that respect causal progression in time and spatial composition of sensor fields, improving generalization across trajectories and sensor modalities.
+In graph learning and relational reasoning, poset-- and lattice--equivariant constructions provide a principled way to encode logical hierarchies or entailment relations among entities, supporting tasks in knowledge representation, formal concept analysis, and symbolic reasoning.
 Since all these models are instances of the same categorical recipe, i.e. data representations as functors and neural layers as natural transformations, they can share implementation and optimization infrastructure while preserving theoretical guarantees such as compositional consistency and symmetry preservation.
 This categorical uniformity also facilitates transfer of architectural design ideas across domains, allows the modular combination of different symmetry types (e.g., various types of compositional symmetry such as temporal $\times$ spatial $\times$ logical; various types of contextual symmetry such as a family of group symmetries varying over context categories), and provides a rigorous language for discovering new equivariant architectures tailored to datasets with intrinsic structures.